-Our Dutch Shepherd can detect most recreational and illegal substances including marijuana, heroine, methamphetamine, cocaine, crack cocaine, hashish, spice and Ecstasy.
+Our Dutch Shepherd can detect most recreational and illegal substances including marijuana, heroine, tramadol, methamphetamine, cocaine, crack cocaine, hashish, spice and Ecstasy.
 As new drugs enter the market we will bring that new skill to our dogs.

 Why do parents need this service?

 Any parent who has a child in middle school, high school or college and wants the assurance that his or her child(ren) are not involved with drugs of any kind.

 Upon graduation from high school, half of all students report having tried drugs.
 Early intervention can have a significant impact on the future of the child(ren) who are among those who have experimented with these substances.